Partial Resolutions of Affine Symplectic Singularities: Main Theorem

 We apply \Cref{UnivConic} directly to algebraicize the left column.
 It is explained after diagram \eqref{Partial} how we can also use \Cref{UnivConic} to algebraicize the right column as well, and we obtain open neighborhoods of zero in diagram \eqref{AlgRightColumn}.

 As before we apply the period map construction from \cite[p.
-8]{NaPD2} to algebraicize each formal map $\hat{\varphi}_i: \widehat{\PDef(\tilde{U})} \rightarrow \widehat{\PDef(\tilde{T}_i)}$ induced by $r_{\tilde{T}_i}: \pd_{\tilde{U}} \rightarrow \pd_{\tilde{T}_i}$ to a map $\varphi: \PDef(\tilde{U}) \rightarrow \PDef(\tilde{T}_i)$ which fits into the diagram
+8]{NaPD2} to algebraicize each formal map $\hat{\varphi}_i: \widehat{\PDef(\tilde{U})} \rightarrow \widehat{\PDef(\tilde{T}_i)}$ induced by $r_{\tilde{T}_i}: \pd_{\tilde{U}} \rightarrow \pd_{\tilde{T}_i}$ to a map $\varphi_i: \PDef(\tilde{U}) \rightarrow \PDef(\tilde{T}_i)$, which fits into the diagram

 where $p_{\tilde{U}}$ and $p_{\tilde{T}_i}$ are open embeddings and $r_{\tilde{S}_i}$ is the pullback in cohomology.
-Finally we can again apply Namikawa's argument in \cite[p.
+Finally, we can again apply Namikawa's argument in \cite[p.
 11]{NaPD2} to algebraicize the bottom and middle maps.
 Thus we obtain a diagram:

-Note that we are abusing notation by denoting the maps $f'$, $g$, and $f$ on the bases of the universal conic deformations the same way as their restrictions to open neighborhoods of zero above.
+Note that we are slightly abusing notation by denoting the maps $f'$, $g$, and $f$ on the bases of the universal conic deformations the same way as their restrictions to open neighborhoods of zero above.
 We want to study the image of the left column of the above diagram in the right column.
 We recall from diagram \eqref{AlgRightColumn} that the right column is given by restricting the maps $\hat{\mathfrak{h}_i} \rightarrow \hat{\mathfrak{h}_i}/W_{S'_i} \rightarrow \hat{\mathfrak{h}_i}/W_{S_i}$ to open neighborhoods of zero.
-Next we show that the images of $\prod \phi'_i$ and $\prod \phi_i$ are smooth.